USGS-CMG/stglib/README.md

 1. Convert from `.rsk` binary to a raw netCDF file with `.cdf` extension (`scripts/runrskrsk2cdf.py`)
 2. Convert the raw `.cdf` data into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runrskcdf2nc.py`), optionally including atmospheric correction of the pressure data (see `scripts/dw_make_press_ac.ipynb`)
-3. Run DIWASP (within MATLAB) to produce wave statistics, and incorporate these statistics into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runrsknc2diwasp.py`).
+3. Run DIWASP (within MATLAB) to produce wave statistics (see `scripts/rundiwasp.m`), and incorporate these statistics into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runrsknc2diwasp.py`).
 Note that DIWASP is a MATLAB package and must be run from MATLAB before using this module.
 A sample MATLAB run file for DIWASP is included in the `scripts` directory.

 ## YSI EXO2